 I wanted to jump down to my hometown of Melbourne for my last bath.
 The city might not be as well known for its beaches as Sydney, but that does not mean the culture capital does not have a few tricks up her sleeve.
 The finest of them is the Middle Brighton Baths.
 Unlike many of the natural rock pools in Sydney, Brighton sports one of the few remaining cages open water sea baths in the country with a wooden decking that surrounds the entire enclosure.

 This is by no means an exhaustive list, so if you have a photo of your favourite Sea Bath, please add it to the comment section below.
-And if you do not have any, we would be happy to create a custom photographic journey exploring Sea Baths in Sydney or Melbourne with Aperture Tours: professional photography guided tours.
+And if you do not have any, we would be happy to create a custom photographic journey exploring Sea Baths with Aperture Tours Sydney: professional photography guided tours.
 I would like to make a shout out to Ocean Pools NSW whom I used as one of my many references for this article.
 He has built a remarkable resource for pools in Sydney and beyond.

 Alexander J.E.
 Bradley